Some hyperbolicity revisited and robust transitivity: Proof of Theorem

 To end the proof we have to mix the center subbundles $E^{ws}_m$ and $E^{wu}_1$.
 To do this, we just have to take another different fixed point $p$ and apply the same isotopy as in Lemma \ref{lemmixsub}.
 This way the splitting of $f$ is not coherent with the hyperbolic splitting of $A$.
-If we want to make the entire center undecomposable, just add more fixed points and make suitable local perturbations by adding complex eigenvalues.
+If we want to make the entire center undecomposable, we can take extra fixed points and make suitable local perturbations by adding complex eigenvalues.
 We thus obtain our example and we finish the proof of Theorem \ref{teoejemixed}.